KatrinaTom/T2A2/README.md

 Image from Medium, 2020, "Document vs Relational Databases"

 However there are more advantages in this case to use a Relational Database Management System than any other database management system due the nature of the data for this project.
+The main advantages is that data can be related to each other.

 ## Requirement 4<a name="req4"></a>
 **Identify and discuss the key functionalities and benefits of an ORM**